amdshehab/Vending-Machine/README.md

 ## Quick Start

   + Fork and download this repo.
-  + Install .net core on your device: https://www.microsoft.com/net/core
+  + Install .NET Core on your device: https://www.microsoft.com/net/core
   + cd into the vendingMachine folder and type "dotnet run" to run the application and follow the console instructions.
   + cd into the tests folder and type "dotnet test" to run tests.